Active Shooter Incident Management (ASIM) Advanced

 Attendance Requirements

-• The statistical profile of a typical Active Shooter Event (ASE)
+• Analyze the profile and the response priorities of a typical Active Shooter Event using the Active Shooter Incident Management Checklist™.

 Suggested Audience